 So, whether you want to learn more about psychology, mathematics, history, or any number of other things, consider signing up and doing some online learning now that you’ve got a bit of extra home-bound time on your hands.

-4 – Practice a hobby like drawing or writing
+4 – Practice a hobby like drawing, writing or indoor sports

-Have you ever thought that you’d love to try out a hobby like drawing, or writing, but have just never really found the time or energy to get around to it?
+Have you ever thought that you’d love to try out a hobby like drawing, writing, or playing indoor sports like ping pong, but have just never really found the time or energy to get around to it?

 Well, now it looks like you’re bound to be staying indoors for a while.
 But, you’ll be without all the allure of the outside world to entertain or preoccupy you.
 So, settling down with a notebook or sketchpad and making headway on those hobbies could be an excellent idea.